wrygiel/eclipse-external-problem-marker/README.md

 All keys are **required**.
 Here is what they mean:

   * **filter** (e.g. `^.*\.py$`) - A regular expression which will be used to filter files within your project.
-Only files which match the filter will be included in the build.
+Only files which match the given path filter will be included in the build.
+Before version 1.1.0, this was matched against file names only, now it is matched against files' absolute paths.
   * **command** (e.g. `cmd /c python D:\\PRIV\\Projekty\\pep8\\pep8.py "$1"`) -
     The command to execute upon each of your matched files.
     * It **should** contain the `$1` wildcard which will be replaced with a